 If you are reading this blog then you are probably a photographer.
 So clearly the goal of traveling across the world would be to photograph Africa’s wild inhabitants.
 Yes, Lions, Zebras, Elephants, Hippos & Leopards haunt the plains and woodlands of Southern Africa – and yes, if you know where to look they are literally everywhere.
 And, yes the photography IS as good as they say it is.

 However, from wildlife photographer to wildlife photographer – it’s also about the experience.
-The photography is paramount but to immerse yourself in Africa, well there is nothing quite like it.
-Waking up before dawn on the frigid Botswana plains (yes it does get a little chilly in the mornings) to a blood red sunrise before heading out is – exhilarating.
+Photography is paramount but to immerse yourself in Africa, well there is nothing quite like it.
+Waking up before dawn on the frigid Botswana plains (yes it does get a little chilly in the mornings) to a blood-red sunrise before heading out is – exhilarating.
 Drinking coffee out on the plains with your companions after shooting all morning.
 The smiles that come from scoring those epic photos of that Leopard leaping out of a tree or a Cheetah speeding down an Impala at first light – incredible.

 The whole experience is unforgettable.
 The majority of the photography happens early and late when the light is best.
 When the sun finally burns below the endless horizon we usually drive in after dark and depending on how far it is back to camp that is one of my favorite parts of being “on-safari”.
 The cool wind on your face and the rumble of the land-cruiser as it bumps along through the grasslands.
-Above you nothing but a sea of bright stars winking from a time forgotten.
+Above you, nothing but a sea of bright stars winking from a time forgotten.
 Incredible.

 Back at the camp dinners are served each evening outdoors under the stars usually with a roaring campfire not far away.
-If you are at the Mashatu Lodge it’s a bit more elegant but either way you go it’s a beautiful experience sitting around and swapping stories of the day with your fellow travelers.
+If you are at the Mashatu Lodge it’s a bit more elegant but either way, you go it’s a beautiful experience sitting around and swapping stories of the day with your fellow travelers.

 The food is good – there is almost always some sort of salad and a variety of meats cooked over the fire.
 The drinks flow and you never know what kind of critter might happen near to camp that evening.
-We’ve had Leopards, Hyena and Elephants come to say hi!
+We’ve had Leopards, Hyena, and Elephants come to say hi!

 Our Ultimate Botswana Wildlife Safari visits the mighty Chobe River, a unique eco-system where the majority of the safaris happen by boat.
 Our trip utilizes custom safari boats outfitted with swiveling gimbal mounts that allow quick access to the riverbanks.
-The bird life here is stellar and most of the photography happens at eye-level with critters either on the riverbank or in the water.
+The birdlife here is stellar and most of the photography happens at eye level with critters either on the riverbank or in the water.
 Fantastic images are possible of Hippos, Crocodiles, Elephants, Cape Buffalo, Lions & more.
-For this section of the trip we will stay in a great lodge right on the riverbank and venture out each morning on these special watercraft.
+For this section of the trip, we will stay in a great lodge right on the riverbank and venture out each morning on these special watercraft.